veracity/veracity-documentation/sections/vap/admin-tab/manage-webs.md

 7. Select the **Check connection** button to verify if your web application can connect to your VAP service.
 8. After establishing a connection, select the **Add** button to add the connection.
-9. After you have added a new web connection, go to [Manage Entities](manage-entities.md) and add your web application to a new or existing entity.
+9. After you have added a new web connection, go to [Manage Reports](manage-reports.md) and add your web application to a new or existing report object.
+10. After that, go to [Manage Entities](manage-entities.md) and add your web application to a new or existing entity.

 For help with connecting your web app to VAP, go to [Veracity Community](https://community.veracity.com/t/how-to-plug-the-web-apps-into-vap/145/3).